How Does Speech Recognition Work: Behind The Scenes Using AI

 Second, different dialects of a language can also impact speech recognition accuracy.
 This is because each dialect has its own unique way of pronouncing words and phrases.
 When speech recognition software is not programmed to account for these differences, it can lead to errors in recognition.

 Finally, research has shown that accent and pronunciation can also affect accuracy rates for individual users.
-In one study, white individuals were found to have more accurate speech recognition than black individuals.
-This suggests that speech recognition technology may be less effective for people who speak with an accent or dialect that is not well-represented in the data used to create the software.
+Speech recognition technology may be less effective for people who speak with an accent or dialect that is not well-represented in the data used to create the software.

 Video on different accents around the world